kata-containers/kata-containers/rootfs-builder/README.md

 Now that a new directory structure was created is need to:

-- If needed , add configuration variables to `rootfs-builder/my_new_awesome_rootfs/config.sh`
+- If needed, add configuration variables to `rootfs-builder/my_new_awesome_rootfs/config.sh`
 - Implement the stub `build_rootfs()` function from `rootfs-builder/my_new_awesome_rootfs/rootfs_lib.sh`

 ### Expected `rootfs` directory content ###